Metabor/Statemachine/README.md

 This library implements a [finite-state machine](http://en.wikipedia.org/wiki/Finite-state_machine) in PHP 5.3.

 It was first developed for a talk at a conference.
-The example from my talk is in the namespace Example.
+The example from my talk is available on Github and Packagist as [metabor/statemachine-example](https://github.com/Metabor/Statemachine-Example).
-As a starting point I recommend the index.php located there.

-Graph.php visualize the process.
-The two processes can be called with a parameter:
-- graph.php?process=prepayment
-- graph.php?process=postpayment

 In the namespace MetaborStd are abstract types defined that are exemplified implemented in this project.
 If you have to implement or use a statemachine in your project, feel free to either use this libary at all or replace the parts that didn't fit your needs by using the MetaborStd Interfaces.